alexellis/k3sup-civo-tutorial/README.md

 | 811a8dfb-8202-49ad-b1ef-1e6320b20497 | Ubuntu 18.04         |
 ```

+We are looking for "18.04"

-Now let's choose our own hostname and provision the Instance:
+Now let's choose our own hostname for the server and provision the Instance:

 ```
 # We can set our own hostname